evintunador/templateGPT/README.md

 3. setup a virtual environment unless you're an agent of chaos
 4. `pip install -r requirements.txt`
 5. edit values in `config.py` to suit your liking.
 This might involve a lot of trial and error if you don't know what you're doing, either due to errors from incompatible parameter configurations or from going over your available vRAM amount.
 Checkout the config files for each already trained model to get an idea of what reasonable values look like
-6. Run `pythontrain.py` to train your own version of templateGPT
+6. Run `python train.py` to train your own version of templateGPT
 7. If you ever want to just test out a model you've already made then run the following command.
 The name of each model is the name of the folder it resides in inside `models/`.
 The model you run need not match up with the hyperparameters currently in `config.py`, that file is just for setting up training.
 ```
 python inference.py "insert_model_name_here" "prompt"